mattoppenheim/seismic/weekly_plots/README.md

 renamed plots go to:
 /nfs/D01/Reveal_Projects/7021_Eni_Hewett_Stmr/SuperVision/Weekly/plots_for_powerpoint

-manually copy the entire directory plots_for_powerpoint to:
+manually copy the entire directory of plots_for_powerpoint to:
 S:\Seismic\Jobs\7021-AMU-VES-Eni-Hewett UK CC Hybrid NOAR 3D\OBP\004_Weekly_Outputs

 Open a template from the AMU_templates directory and the new plots should replace the old ones.